Pythagora-io/gpt-pilot/README.md

 **IMPORTANT: To run GPT Pilot, you need to have PostgreSQL set up on your machine**
 <br>

+# 🐳 How to start gpt-pilot in docker?
+1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo)
+2. Update the `docker-compose.yml` environment variables
+3. run `docker compose build`. this will build a gpt-pilot container for you.
+4. run `docker compose up`.
+5. access web terminal on `port 7681`

+This will start two containers, one being a new image built by the `Dockerfile` and a postgres database.
+The new image also has (ttyd)[https://github.com/tsl0922/ttyd] installed so you can easily interact with gpt-pilot.

 # 🧑‍💻️ Other arguments
 - continue working on an existing app
 ```bash